 Check with your state’s rental/landlord laws (or have a lawyer do so for you).

-3. Provide Help in Finding a New Home
+3. Help Them Find a New Home

 Show them websites or offline publications to search and review listings.
 Point out local community services that help residents find housing.
 If they aren’t inherently terrible tenants and were simply a bad fit for your property, you can even ask around in local landlord and real estate groups and clubs for info on upcoming vacant units.